openbaton/docs/docs/index.md

 ## Can I plug in my Network Functions?
 Yes, this is possible using (at least) two different approaches:

-* integrating your own VNFM.
+* Integrating your own VNFM.
 In this case you can use either the REST interface, or the AMQP one for interoperating with the NFVO
-* implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
+* Implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
 We provide a generic VNFM and EMS which can be used for executing them

+Learn more [here][nfvo-intro]

 ## Can I use Open Baton to build my own Network Service?
 Yes!
 Open Baton provides a NFVO which can interoperate with VNFMs implemented by third parties.
 We provide also a set of tools (like the vnfm-sdk) which supports developers in building their own VNFM.

+Learn more [here][nfvo-intro]

 ## Get started
 In order to get started you can follow the [installation guide][install-guide]